 Rose gold was the metal that seemingly was never going away, and now interiors experts are tipping a mixing of metallic shades in the home including pewter, gold and zinc.
 All of which would look rather fabulous alongside the constellation trend.
 One contender for the metal of year, who is perhaps a surprise candidate, is that of tin.
 According to Pinterest, tin is in with a dramatic rise in searches for the metal recorded at the start of the year.
 Will you be channelling the look with tin homewares or holding your own tin photoshoot?

 Are you becoming more concerned about the damage of consumerism and the impact of materials such as plastic?
 The eco decorating trend can be seen as an evolution in interest in activities such as up-cycling and buying local.
 We’re expected to seek out furniture and finishings made out of more sustainable materials and to consider our chemical use a little more too.
+And you can also see here great home furnishing and decorating ideas

 Will you be using low toxin paints on your walls this year?
 Perhaps you are planning to go low VOC throughout your home?
 We’d love to hear your plans for creating more environmentally friendly interiors.